bioinfo-pf-curie/scEpigenome/README.md

 --blackList              PATH      Path to black list regions (.bed).
-See the genome.config for details --mapq                   INTEGER   Minimum mapping quality after reads alignment (20) --rmSingleton                      Remove singleton --keepRTdup                        Keep RT duplicates (scChIP only) --keepDups                         Keep duplicated reads --keepBlackList                    Keep reads in blacklist regions --distDup                INTEGER   Genomic distance to consider a read as a window duplicate (for scChIP only)
+See the genome.config for details --mapq                   INTEGER   Minimum mapping quality after reads alignment (20) --rmSingleton                      Remove singleton --extraDup                         Remove extra duplicates (RT and window) --keepRTdup                        Keep RT duplicates (if --extraDup is specified) --keepDups                         Keep all duplicated reads --keepBlackList                    Keep reads in blacklist regions --distDup                INTEGER   Genomic distance to consider a read as a window duplicate (for scChIP only)

 MATRICES
---minReadsPerCellmatrix  INTEGER   Cells having less than this number are removed from final matrices --binSize                INTEGER [50000, 250]  Size of bins to create matrices
+--minReadsPerCellmatrix  INTEGER   Cells having less than this number are removed from final matrices --binSize                INTEGER [50000]  Size of bins to create matrices

 PEAK CALLING
 --peakCalling                                  Run bulk peak calling analysis